-Authors must declare all potential conflicts of interest; if they have none to declare, they should state plainly, "The author(s) declare(s) no conflicts of interest to report regarding the present study."
+Authors must declare all potential conflicts of interest; if they have none to declare, they should state plainly, "The authors declare that they have no conflicts of interest to report regarding the present study."

 Supplementary Materials

 Supplementary Materials should be uploaded separately on submission.
 The supplementary files will also be available to the referees as part of the peer-review process.
 Any file format is acceptable; however, we recommend that common, non-proprietary formats are used where possible.